BusAI-Self-Driving-Car/Udacity-Self-Driving-Car-Engineer-Nanodegree/Term1-proj3-Behavioral-Cloning/writeup.md

 ### Solution Design Approach

-The overall strategy for deriving a model architecture was to successively introduce more complexity (convolutional layers) into the NN model, while extending/refining the training data until a satisfactory performance was achieved -- no over- or under-fitting, low mean-squared-error, and good performance on the simulator tracks in autonomous mode.
+The overall strategy for deriving a model architecture was to successively introduce more complexity (convolutional layers) into the NN model, while extending/refining the training data until a satisfactory performance was achieved.
+Good performance means no over- or under-fitting, low mean-squared-error, and staying on-track in the simulator in autonomous mode.

 I started out with a simple CNN with a single convolutional layer, mainly out of curiosity to see how well it would perform.
-In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
+I split my image and steering angle data into a training and validation set and trained this model.
 I had quite high mean-squared-errors (MSE), indicating that the model was significantly underfitting.
 Then I successively increased the number of convolutional layers until I had much lower MSE than before.
-But the autonomous-mode performance on track 2 in the simulator wasn't that good; the model seemed to overfit the training data.
-So I introduced dropout layers in the CNN, after which the model generalized quite well to track2.

 I continuously evaluated track performance in autonomous mode in the simulator, by running the model through the simulator and ensuring that the vehicle could stay on the track.
-With the NVidia CNN architecture, the car got quite far on track1, but wasn't able to navigate sharp turns so well.
+With the NVidia CNN architecture (https://arxiv.org/pdf/1604.07316v1.pdf), the car got quite far on track1, but wasn't able to navigate sharp turns so well.
 Also, if it went even a little off-track, it wasn't able to return back to the track.
 To improve the driving behavior in these cases, I augmented/extended the training data with cases specifically targeted at sharp turns and recovery from off-track.
 See more details below.

 At the end of the process, the vehicle was able to drive autonomously around both tracks in the simulator without leaving the road.